zerotier/libzt/docs/docker_linux_zt_sdk.md

 **Additional info**
 If you'd like to know the IP address your service can be reached at on this particular virtual network, use the following:
 `zerotier-cli -D/var/lib/zerotier-one/nc_XXXXXXXXXXXXXXXX listnetworks`

+## Tests

+For info on testing the SDK, take a look at [docs/docker_linux_testing.md](docs/docker_linux_testing.md)

+## Installing in a Docker container (or any other container engine)

+If it's not immediately obvious, installation into a Docker container is easy.
+Just install `zerotier-sdk-service`, `libztintercept.so`, and `liblwip.so` into the container at an appropriate locations.
+We suggest putting it all in `/var/lib/zerotier-one` since this is the default ZeroTier home and will eliminate the need to supply a path to any of ZeroTier's services or utilities.
+Then, in your Docker container entry point script launch the service with *-d* to run it in the background, set the appropriate environment variables as described above, and launch your container's main application.

+The only bit of complexity is configuring which virtual network to join.
+ZeroTier's service automatically joins networks that have `.conf` files in `ZTHOME/networks.d` even if the `.conf` file is empty.
+So one way of doing this very easily is to add the following commands to your Dockerfile or container entry point script:

+    mkdir -p /var/lib/zerotier-one/networks.d
+    touch /var/lib/zerotier-one/networks.d/8056c2e21c000001.conf

+Replace 8056c2e21c000001 with the network ID of the network you want your container to automatically join.
+It's also a good idea in your container's entry point script to add a small loop to wait until the container's instance of ZeroTier generates an identity and comes online.
+This could be something like:

+    /var/lib/zerotier-one/zerotier-netcon-service -d
+    while [ ! -f /var/lib/zerotier-one/identity.secret ]; do
+      sleep 0.1
+    done
+    # zerotier-netcon-service is now running and has generated an identity

+(Be sure you don't bundle the identity into the container, otherwise every container will try to be the same device and they will "fight" over the device's address.)

+Now each new instance of your container will automatically join the specified network on startup.
+Authorizing the container on a private network still requires a manual authorization step either via the ZeroTier Central web UI or the API.
+We're working on some ideas to automate this via bearer token auth or similar since doing this manually or with scripts for large deployments is tedious.